Wondering what kinds of activities a child with cerebral palsy will work on in occupational therapy?

 Occupational therapy is a healthcare intervention that helps individuals optimize their independence by focusing on activities of daily living.

-Unlike physical therapy (which focuses on improving flexibility, range of motion, and strength through exercise), occupational therapy uses practical tasks to prepare your child for everyday situations like:
+Unlike physical therapy (which focuses on improving flexibility, range of motion, and strength through exercise), occupational therapy uses practical tasks and activities to prepare your child for everyday situations like:

 - Self-care tasks (eating, sleeping, bathing, grooming, toileting, transferring, etc.)